tsetis/sunburst-chart/README.md

 ## Prerequisites

-This plugin works upon filament and it's core concepts.
+This plugin works upon filament and its core concepts.
 Some packages that need to be preinstalled are:

 1. laravel/laravel
 2. filament/filament